jaysylvester/citizen/README.md

         </li>
       </ul>
       <p>
-        Default: <code>view</code>
+        Default: <code>console</code>
       </p>
     </td>
     <td>
-      In debug mode, citizen dumps debug info to the view so you can see it in your browser.
-Change this setting to dump to the console instead.
+      In debug mode, citizen dumps debug info to the console.
+Change this setting to <code>view</code> to display the debug output in your browser.
     </td>
   </tr>
   <tr>